About the program

 In each of the regions where EstuaryWatch is active, volunteer data has been used to inform better estuary management.
 Observations, photos and water quality data collected by EstuaryWatchers have been referred to as part of algal bloom, fish death and storm surge response and has been incorporated into estuary management plans, research projects and the decision support tool for artificial estuary openings in Victoria, the Estuary Entrance Management Support System (EEMSS).

 Learn more about how citizen scientists are making a difference in Victoria.
-Check out the latest EstuaryWatch Waterwatch Newsletter - Edition 1, and keep up to date by joining our mailing list.
-Learn more in the EstuaryWatch & Waterwatch Annual Achievements Report 2017-18.
+Check out the latest EstuaryWatch Waterwatch Newsletter - Spring Edition 8, and previous newsletter editions, or join our mailing list.
+Learn more in the EstuaryWatch & Waterwatch Annual Achievements Report 2019-20 or Annual Achievements Video 2019-20.

 The EstuaryWatch program has a sister program called Waterwatch.
 Waterwatch is an Australia-wide citizen science program that monitors water quality in rivers and streams.
 For more information about the Waterwatch program visit www.vic.waterwatch.org.au